miniquinox/Portfolio/README.md

 # Portfolio

-Hello guys!
+Hi there!
 My name is Joaquin Carretero and I am a Computer Engineer
     with background in Electrical and Mechanical Engineering.

 I will be posting and updating this repository with different projects